ksaj/lispiness/README.md

 # Best resource Evah!

 June 30, 2018: I finally found a resource worth learning from.
 [Practical Common Lisp](http://gigamonkeys.com/book/index.html).
-Still am going to post snippets that contain common gotchas.
-Then I'll add the appropriate methods.
+This book is the bee's knees.
+Drop everything and read it.
+I've decided I need a hard copy of this on my book shelf because I reference it so often.

 Sept 13, 2018: I'm not a gamer or a game developer, but I learned quite a lot from this article: https://all-things-andy-gavin.com/2011/03/12/making-crash-bandicoot-gool-part-9/.
 This also gives lots of arguments of why C and C++ aren't always up to the job.
 I really like how easy his GOOL is to read.